 - Attorney’s fees from other law firms you may have hired before your present lawyer

 Legal Fees Must be Paid

+So, how does a personal injury settlement work in terms of legal fees?
 After all those expenses have been paid, your personal injury attorney will deduct the amount of their legal fees from the settlement proceeds that are left.
 The legal fees are often a percentage of your winnings along with any expenses the attorney incurred in the claim.
 Some common expenses in a lawsuit include payment for expert witnesses to testify on your behalf, court reporting costs and filing fees, expenses in gathering documents and other evidence, and many other costs, such as the cost of accident reconstruction.

 You Receive Your Settlement Check

 Once all of these steps have been completed, your personal injury attorney will send the remaining amount to you in a final check as one lump sum.
 You can deposit the settlement check into your bank account and use it any way you wish.
 It can take about six weeks for you to have the money in your hands.
 Most law firms issue paper checks to their clients.
 You can deposit the check like any other, such as paycheck or personal checks.

 As you can see from the list of steps in the settlement process, there is a lot of work to be done before you can have the settlement funds in your bank account.
 There are also multiple chances for delays to extend the settlement timeline.

 If it takes you or the other party longer to sign the release forms or if they need to be revised before signing, you could have a delay.
 Internal protocols for the insurance company processes can also extend the timeline.